Letters from Lodi

 "Varietal Character" Vs. "Sense of Place"

-The phrase "varietal character" has been used to describe sensory qualities associated with a particular grape identified on the label of a bottling at least since the 1930s.
-The varietal character of a Cabernet Sauvignon, for instance, is usually that of a red wine that exudes aromas of blackcurrant, dark berries, some degree of herbaceousness, with a full body and generous tannin.
+The phrase "varietal character" has been used to describe sensory qualities associated with a particular grape identified on the label of bottling at least since the 1930s.
+The varietal character of a Cabernet Sauvignon, for instance, is usually that of a red wine that exudes aromas of blackcurrant, dark berries, and some degree of herbaceousness, with a full body and generous tannin.
 The varietal expectation of a Zinfandel is that of a very berry-like red wine, medium to full in body/tannin and zesty in flavor.

-The question today, however, is this: Is correct or intense varietal character a mark of a superior wine?
+The question today, however, is this: Is the correct or intense varietal character a mark of a superior wine?
 Moreover, exactly what is the varietal character of a Cabernet Sauvignon, a Zinfandel, a Chardonnay, or any other varietal-labeled wine?

 A second drawback is that more and more consumers are also perceiving wine quality in terms of terroir regardless of how well a wine meets varietal expectations.
 Since the terroirs of, say, Rutherford in Napa Valley and the Adelaida District in Paso Robles are so different, it doesn't make a lot of sense to evaluate their Cabernet Sauvignons in terms of the same varietal profile.

 The same thing applies to Zinfandel grown in Sonoma's Dry Creek Valley or Alexander Valley as opposed to Lodi's Mokelumne River.
-The movement away from expectations of varietal character has been an inevitable part of the evolution of the American consumer, trade and media, as more and more commercial wines are appreciated for their representation of respective regions or vineyards rather than fulfillment of varietal expectations.
+The movement away from expectations of varietal character has been an inevitable part of the evolution of the American consumer, trade, and media, as more and more commercial wines are appreciated for their representation of respective regions or vineyards rather than fulfillment of varietal expectations.

-This way of looking at wine is long associated with the finest wines of Europe, which are largely labeled by place names rather than by the brand/varietal formula that began to typify the American wine industry, pretty much starting in the 1950s and 1970s.
+This way of looking at the wine is long associated with the finest wines of Europe, which are largely labeled by place names rather than by the brand/varietal formula that began to typify the American wine industry, pretty much starting in the 1950s and 1970s.
 During that era, varietal wines were just beginning to supplant generic wines in popularity, and American wines were not nearly as distinctive or geographically diverse as they are today.
 Consequently, up until very recently, sensory characteristics associated with regions or vineyards have remained a huge blank, for trade and media as much as for consumers.
-Yet for Lodi, as with many other emerging American appellations, the key to establishing an identity has been to establish appreciation of wines within the context of origins, as opposed to varietal qualities that could come from, really, anywhere.
+Yet for Lodi, as with many other emerging American appellations, the key to establishing an identity has been to establish an appreciation of wines within the context of origins, as opposed to varietal qualities that could come from, really, anywhere.

 There was, after all, a very good reason why American wines were originally marketed with generic labels, in reference to place names in traditional European wine regions: It is because in Europe the best wines are associated with places rather than grapes.
 It would be silly, for instance, to judge château-bottled grand crus vineyards from Bordeaux on the basis of their varietal definitions of Cabernet Sauvignon.
 Or Burgundy's Chablis crus or Montrachet by how well they express the Chardonnay grape.
 Why should the best and most interesting wines of California, or from any other state, be perceived strictly in terms of varietal character?
 The finest wines of the world, after all, are defined by far more than their makeup of grapes.